angelleye/IfThenGive/README.txt

 == Description ==

-IfThenGive is a tool that provides a unique ability to raise funds in a creative way.
-Allow your donors to Give a specified donation When a specified event takes place.
+Allow donors to create a billing agreement for automatic donations based on events / goals.
+For example, If {event occurs} Then Give $x.xx.

 Examples: